voronianski/node-tweet-cli/README.md

 ### tweet create

-This command allows you to post tweets into your @twitter account.
+This command allows you to post tweets into your twitter account.
 You will be prompted to type a message.

 ```bash
 $: tweet create